v-aibha-v-jain/clibrowser/README.md

 - 🎨 **Customizable Appearance** - Change colors, background, and blur effects
 - 🔍 **Search Integration** - Direct Google search from the terminal
 - 📖 **Browser History** - Access your browsing history from the terminal
+ - 🕒 **Time & Clock Tools** - Time commands and a draggable clock UI

 ## Installation